-(a) & (b): Agriculture being a State Subject, the State Governments take appropriate measures for development of agriculture and welfare of farmers in the States.
-However, Government of India supplements the efforts of States and welfare of farmers through appropriate policy measures and budgetary support and various schemes/ programmes.
-In the year 2013-14 the budget allocation of Ministry of Cooperation, Department of Animal Husbandry and Dairying, and Department of Fisheries were integral parts of the Ministry of Agriculture and Farmers' Welfare was only 30,223.88 crore.
-The budget of Ministry of Agriculture & Farmers Welfare is Rs.
+To achieve the above seven objectives, Government of India supplements the efforts of States and welfare of farmers through appropriate policy measures and budgetary support and various schemes/ programmes.
+In the year 2013-14 the budget allocation for Department of Agriculture & Cooperation including DARE was only Rs.
+27,662.67 crore.
+The budget of Department of Agriculture & Farmers Welfare including DARE is Rs.
 1,25,035.79 crore in 2023-24.